-Over two hundred community radio stations are now broadcasting in locations across the UK after new services went live in Kent and Dorset.
+Over two hundred community radio stations are now broadcasting in locations across the UK, Ofcom announced today, after new services went live in Kent and Dorset.

 The milestone comes as the first community radio station to hit the airwaves - The Eye in Melton Mowbray - nears its seven-year anniversary.